Kitting and Assembly

 How does the kitting and assembly process work?

-The kitting and assembly process is an inventory-related task that takes place in a warehouse or fulfillment center, though some brands have their manufacturer or supplier pre-kit items, which can save time and money.
+The kitting and assembly process is an inventory-related task that takes place in a warehouse or fulfilment centre, though some brands have their manufacturer or supplier pre-kit items, which can save time and money.

 To submit a kitting request through ShipBob, you can submit a work order in the ShipBob dashboard, under Inventory and then Work Orders.
 Once complete, these ready-to-ship kits then get returned to their storage locations.